iodide-project/iodide/docs/api.md

 ## `iodide.file`

-The `iodide.file` API provides convenience functions around working with files uploaded to the Iodide server in your notebook.
+The `iodide.file` API provides convenience functions for working with files uploaded to the Iodide server in your notebook.

 ### `iodide.file.save(data, fileName[, saveOptions])`